The River of Life flowing on....

 devotion to each other ever faulter.

 Then Dad was off to WWII.
-Here he is with Molly, her brother Jack (an
+Here he is on the left with Molly; on the right is her brother Jack (an

 Annapolis grad who commanded a Destroyer Escort, DE-166, the Barron in the Pacific) and her older sister